Gut-Brain Health – What Neuroscientists Are Calling “A Paradigm Shift”

 Or will it represent an incremental step in understanding the inner workings of our brains?

-Tim Cryan is very enthusiastic,
+In 2015, Cryan was very enthusiastic,

 “We’re right at the dawn of a whole new way of thinking about brain development and brain heath.
 And the neuroscientific evidence for the role of the microbiome is just getting stronger and stronger at the basic level.”